pbissonho/koin.dart/website/docs/start/getting-started/starting-koin.md

 ## DSL

-A quick recap of the Koin DSL keywords:
+A quick recap of the Koin keywords:

 * `startKoin()` - Create and register following KoinApplication instance
 * `koinApplication()` - create KoinApplication instance